telerik/blazor-docs/components/editor/overview.md

 The Telerik UI for [Blazor Editor](https://www.telerik.com/blazor-ui/editor) uses the ProseMirror engine and it depends on it.
 You do not need to add any extra assets or references yourself, though, we have taken care of everything internally.

+## ProseMirror Schema and Plugins

+The Editor uses a built-in <a href="https://prosemirror.net/docs/guide/#schema" target="_blank">ProseMirror Schema</a> containing some of the most common HTML tags and a set of predefined <a href="https://prosemirror.net/docs/ref/#state.Plugin_System" target="_blank">ProseMirror Plugins</a> for its basic functionalities.
+You can customize the default ProseMirror [Schema]({%slug editor-prosemirror-schema-overview%}) and [Plugins]({%slug editor-prosemirror-plugins%}) to achieve the desired functionality in the Editor for Blazor.

 ## Editor Parameters

 The following table lists Editor parameters, which are not discussed elsewhere in the component documentation.